sachinsenal0x64/hifi-tui/README.md

 > [!NOTE]
-> This based on reverse api so its totally free and easy to install via package manager
+> Tui player based on reverse [api](https://tidal.401658.xyz) so its totally free and easy to install via package manager

+(⭕ WIP)

 <br>